kelenbailey/itds_final_project/README.md

 1. Clone the repository
 2. Ensure dependencies are installed
+3. Add source csv to root
-3. Run each notebook or script sequentially for:
+4. Run notebook
- - Function approximation
- - Synthetic multivariate regression
- - Time series forecasting

 ---